Press Room/Media Center

 Unregulated contaminants common in drinking water - December 5, 2013 - Enviro.
 Health News - Twenty-one contaminants were detected – mostly in low concentrations of parts per trillion – in treated drinking water from at least nine of the utilities.
 Eighteen of the chemicals are not regulated under the federal Safe Drinking Water Act so utilities do not have to meet any limit or even monitor for them.

-- Back by popular demand is the 2013 DWRF Casino Night Fundraiser!
-This year, the festivities will be held at the fabulous BB King’s Blues Club in downtown Nashville.
+- Back by popular demand is the 2014 DWRF Casino Night Fundraiser!
+This year, the festivities will be held at at Gilley's, a Dallas institution.